apache/cloudberry-site/versioned_docs/version-2.x/tutorial/best-practices/high-availability-best-practices.md

 ### Configure group mirroring

 Group mirroring is easiest to set up and is the default Cloudberry mirroring configuration.
-It is least expensive to expand, since it can be done by adding as few as two hosts.
+It is least expensive to expand, because it can be done by adding as few as two hosts.
 There is no need to move mirrors after expansion to maintain a consistent mirror configuration.

 The following diagram shows a group mirroring configuration with eight primary segments on four hosts.